MoOx/pjax/README.md

   }
 ```

-To get understand this CSS, here is a HTML snippet
+To give context to this CSS, here is an HTML snippet:

 ```html
 <!doctype html>